MarsDex-2045/MarsDex-Server/README.md

 |PATCH `/api/company/{companyId}/resource`|Mock|
 |DELETE `/api/company/{companyId}/resource/{resourceId}|Mock|
 |PUT `/api/company`|Mock|
+### DB Interaction
+All endpoints that have been implemented, have methods that will interact with the database.
+The method that are responsible for this, are located in `MarsRepository.java`.
+All the statement that are used by `MarsRepository.java` are located in `H2Statements.java`.
+*Note: The scope of these statements are only limited to the `Data` folder*
+### Domains
+All Classes are added that will be needed for the project.
+You can find them in the `classes` directory

 ## How to start
 In order to get the server up & running, you'll need to do the following things: